Fish and Wildlife Service, Interior.

 Mr. Rick Kuyper, Sacramento Fish and Wildlife Office (see ADDRESSES); telephone: (916) 414-6600.

 You may obtain copies of the document for review by contacting the individual named above (see FOR FURTHER INFORMATION CONTACT).
-You may also make an appointment to view the document at the above address during normal business hours (see ADDRESSES).
+You may also make an appointment to view the document at the above address Start Printed Page 2198during normal business hours (see ADDRESSES).

 Under a Safe Harbor Agreement, participating landowners voluntarily undertake management activities on their property to enhance, restore, or maintain habitat benefiting species listed under the Act (16 U.S.C.
 1531 et seq.).
 Safe Harbor Agreements and the subsequent enhancement of survival permits, issued pursuant to Section 10(a)(1)(A) of the Act, encourage private and other non-Federal property owners to implement conservation efforts for listed species by assuring property owners that they will not be subjected to increased property use restrictions as a result of their efforts to attract listed species to their property, to increase the numbers or distribution of listed species already on their property.
 Application requirements and issuance criteria for enhancement of survival permits through Safe Harbor Agreements are found in 50 CFR 17.22(c) and 17.32(c).
 These permits allow any necessary future incidental take of covered species above the mutually agreed upon baseline conditions for those species in accordance with the terms and conditions of the permits and accompanying agreements.